paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 itself, we would need to make approval voting aware of ongoing disputes and once it is aware it could start sending all already existing votes batched and trickling in votes as they come.
-The problem with this is, that it adds some unnecessary complexity to approval voting and also we might still import most of the votes unbatched, but one-by-one, depending on what point in time the dispute was raised.
+The problem with this is, that it adds some unnecessary complexity to approval-voting and also we might still import most of the votes unbatched, but one-by-one, depending on what point in time the dispute was raised.